ccastrojr/js-essentials/README.md

-# trainingprojects
+# JS-Basics
-These are the projects I do in order to learn something new or test my abilities.
+These are the projects I does to learn the javascripts essentials.